Habib Bank Limited: History

-Habib Bank Limited was established as a public limited company in Bombay in 1941 by the Habib family, previously engaged in internal trade and private banking.
-The bank's founding was influenced by the revitalization of Muslim politics by Muhammad Ali Jinnah in 1936, prompting the Habibs to challenge the existing Hindu-British dominance in the banking industry.
-Supported by Jinnah and the All India Muslim League, Habib Bank aided the Muslim League, subsequently serving as the appointed banker for the Muslim League Fund, the Pakistan Fund, and the Quaid-e-Azam Bihar Relief Fund.
-Relations between Jinnah and Mahomedali Habib, a key figure in the bank, were notably close.
-In 1937, under Mahomedali's influence, the Habib family converted from Isma'ilism to Isnasheri Shia Islam, aligning religiously more closely with Jinnah.
+Habib Bank Limited was established in Bombay in 1941 as a public limited company by the Habib family, which had prior experience in internal trade and private banking.
+Its founding coincided with the revitalization of Muslim politics under Muhammad Ali Jinnah from 1936 and reflected an effort to counter Hindu-British dominance.
+With Jinnah's support and that of the All-India Muslim League, Habib Bank provided financial services to the Muslim League and was appointed banker to the Muslim League Fund, the Pakistan Fund, and the Quaid-e-Azam Bihar Relief Fund.
+Muhammad Ali Jinnah maintained a close relationship with Mahomedali Habib, the founder of the bank.
+In 1937, the Habib family converted from Ismailism to Ithna'ashari (Twelver) Shi'ism, to align religiously with Jinnah.

-In early 1947, at Jinnah's request, the bank's headquarters were relocated to Karachi on 7 August 1947, just before the Partition of India.
-It was done to facilitate the transfer of Muslim assets to Pakistan, aiding both individual depositors and larger accounts.
-The bank played a crucial role in the economic framework of newly independent Pakistan.
+In early 1947, at Jinnah's request, Habib Bank relocated its headquarters to Karachi on 7 August 1947, shortly before the Partition of India.
+The move facilitated the transfer of Muslim financial assets to Pakistan, supporting both individual depositors and institutional accounts.
+The bank subsequently became an important component in the economic framework of newly independent Pakistan.